 4. Compare contractors

-Make sure the contractor does the kind of work you are interested in and ask how long they have been in business.
-Ask for proof that they are licensed, bonded, and covered by workman’s compensation and liability insurance.
-Get references and check them out to make sure they are financially sound.
+Meet with at least three contractors.
+Make sure the contractors do the kind of work you are interested in and ask how long they have been in business.
+Ask for proof that they are licensed, bonded and covered by workman’s compensation and liability insurance.
+Check references from past clients.
+(Use Worksheet #6: My Contractor Interview Notes (PDF) and Worksheet #7: My Contractor Reference Check Notes (PDF) to record information about each candidate you’re considering.)

 5. Get estimates